rsx491/cmdb/README.md

 ## Prerequisites

-### As Per the File Manager Appliction, Please make sure to properly configure Apache HTTP with the following:
+### As Per the File Manager Appliction, Please make sure to properly configure Apache HTTP

 ### HTTPS Config
 	-SSLEngine on